 Some internet users take a broad approach to their online privacy, for example, by giving social media sites and search engines a wide berth and restricting the information they voluntarily contribute to their own digital footprint.
 They may also choose to turn off devices when not in use.

 If ‘threat modelling’ interests you consider reviewing the Electronic Frontier Foundation’s ‘Surveillance Self-Defense’ guide.

-Discussions about privacy, its relevance and its place in the modern world continue.
-Discussions often focus on the trade off between privacy and security, the values individuals place on their own privacy and what they are willing to sacrifice in return for services they consider to offer more value.
+Discussions about privacy, its relevance and its place in the world continue.
+Discussions often focus on the trade off between privacy and safety, the values individuals place on their own privacy and what they are willing to sacrifice in return for services they consider to offer more value.

-Wherever you place yourself on the privacy continuum – from ‘tin foil hat wearing global conspiracist living in a Faraday cage’ to ‘publish everything I do every minute of every day on every social media platform vlogger’, there’s a chance you believe that elements of your personal life should remain personal.
+Wherever you place yourself on the privacy continuum – from ‘conspiracist’ to ‘publish everything’, there’s a chance you believe elements of your life should remain personal.

-Our tips and advice should help you think through when, where and how you share your personal information online.
+Our advice is designed to help you think through when, where and how you share your personal information online.

 1. Protect your privacy: If you grew up before the internet, the concept of ‘stranger danger’ was likely focused on the raincoat wearing predator, keen to kidnap you with promises of puppies or sugary treats.
-As a result, you understood the need to be careful around strangers and not to share information like your home address.
+As a result, you understood the need to be careful around people you don’t know and didn’t share information like your home address.

-In the digital age, stranger danger remains but now encompasses more aspects – your address but potentially also location coordinates embedded in images you share and other personal information you share online.
+In the digital age, this risk remains but now encompasses more aspects – your address but potentially also location coordinates embedded in images you share and other personal information you share online.

 - Your full name and date of birth